AAroNZH11/Performance_RGM_Networkx/README.md

 ## Acknowledgement

-Thanks for Dr. Nikos Pitsianis, Dr. Dimitris Floros and Dr. Xiaobai Sun for their valuable comments, and thanks Cody (chenshuhao.qin@duke.edu) for his advice.
+Thanks for Dr. Nikos Pitsianis, Dr. Dimitris Floros and Dr. Xiaobai Sun for their valuable comments, and thanks Chenshuhao Qin for his advice.

 ## Citations